Computational Analysis of Interfacial Dynamics in Angled Hele-Shaw Cells: Instability Regimes: Results: Comparing theory to simulations and stability regimes

-Numerical results and linear stability analysis agree very well at $Ca_{in} = 0.01$ in each cell: Case 4 in Fig.~\ref{fig:val_conv}; Case 7 in Fig.~\ref{fig:val_para}; and Case 10 in Fig.~\ref{fig:val_div}.
-In these cases, the finger's length $\xi(t)$ decreases over time and the growth rate $\dot{\lambda}(t)$ remains negative, meaning that the interface is stabilized, which corresponds to Regime I in classification introduced in Sec.~\ref{sec:linear}.
-At $Ca_{in} = 0.022$, numerical simulations show a roughly constant finger's length.
+Numerical results and linear stability analysis agree very well at {$Ca_{in} = 0.0200$} in each cell: Case {6} in Fig.~\ref{fig:val_conv}; Case {9} in Fig.~\ref{fig:val_para}; and Case {12} in Fig.~\ref{fig:val_div}.
+In these cases, the finger's length $\xi(t)$ {increases} over time and the growth rate $\dot{\lambda}(t)$ remains {positive}, meaning that the interface is {unstable}, which corresponds to {Regime III} in classification introduced in Sec.~\ref{sec:linear}.
+At {$Ca_{in} = 0.00147$}, numerical simulations show a roughly constant finger's length.
 The growth rate is almost zero (Case 8 in Fig.~\ref{fig:val_para}), or suffers a change of sign (Case 5 in Fig.~\ref{fig:val_conv} and Case 11 in Fig.~\ref{fig:val_div}).
 At this value of $Ca_{in}$ we are reminded of Regime II from the linear stability analysis.
-As $Ca_{in}$ is increased to $0.03$, simulations show that $\xi(t)$ continues to grown, and the $\dot{\lambda}(t)$ is always positive: Case 6 in Fig.~\ref{fig:val_conv}; Case 9 in Fig.~\ref{fig:val_para}; and Case 12 in Fig.~\ref{fig:val_div}.
+As $Ca_{in}$ is {decreased} to {$0.0067$}, simulations show that $\xi(t)$ continues to {decay}, and $\dot{\lambda}(t)$ is always {negative}: Case {4} in Fig.~\ref{fig:val_conv}; Case {7} in Fig.~\ref{fig:val_para}; and Case {10} in Fig.~\ref{fig:val_div}.

 Therefore, the prediction from linear stability theory regarding three instability regimes has been verified through numerical simulations.
-However, the quantitative prediction of the growth rate from linear analysis is only accurate in Regime I. In Regime II and III, our results quantify the difference between linear model and 3D DNS.
-Indeed, in the marginal and unstable cases, it is not expected that the linear stability theory will predict the time-evolution of a finite perturbation accurately, beyond a very short initial period.
-Nevertheless, we have verified that the evolution of the perturbations according to linear stability theory and DNS match more closely (quantitatively) for smaller perturbation magnitudes, e.g., taking $\epsilon = 0.05$ or even $0.02$ in Regimes II and III.
-However, to better resolve these very small (and slower growing perturbations), we must use a finer mesh in simulations.
+However, the quantitative prediction of the growth rate from linear analysis is most accurate in Regime III, which corresponds to the classical Saffman--Taylor instability.
+In Regime I and II, our results quantify the difference between the linear model and 3D DNS.
+Indeed, as the interface becomes flattened, it is increasingly less meaningful to try to define the finger's length as the difference between maximum and minimum extent.
+In this case, integrated metrics such as the isoperimetric ratio have been preferred by other authors \citep{MMM19}.
+Moreover, we have verified that the evolution of the perturbations according to linear stability theory and DNS match more closely (quantitatively) for smaller perturbation magnitudes, e.g., taking $\epsilon = 0.05$ or even $0.02$.
+However, to better resolve these very small (and slower growing perturbations), a finer mesh should be used.
 The effect of the perturbation magnitude $\epsilon$ is not an emphasis of the present study, hence these details are omitted for brevity.
 As mentioned earlier, we use the small but not infinitesimal value of $\epsilon = 0.2$ in all of our DNS results.